kenybapin/Simple-CI-CD-pipeline/README.md

 # Application

-Spring Boot web application (created with thymeleaf) is now deployed ion servers with.<br>
+Spring Boot web application (created with thymeleaf) is now deployed on servers.<br>
 See this [Dockerfile](Dockerfile) for more informations.

 ```